Here's a pop quiz: What kinds of food can kids with cystic fibrosis (say: SIS-tik fy-BRO-sus) eat?

 For some kids with CF, eating lots of great meals isn't enough — they may need a little extra help.

-Some kids with CF need to take vitamins, especially for vitamins A, D, E, and K. These vitamins help kids stay healthy.
+Some kids with CF need to take special vitamins, especially for vitamins A, D, E, and K. These vitamins help kids stay healthy.
 But to do their work, they have to be absorbed by the body and dissolved in fat.
 Because most kids with CF have trouble absorbing fat into their bodies, they often have low levels of these vitamins and need to take larger amounts of them as pills.

 Most kids with CF will have pancreatic insufficiency by the time they are 8 or 9 years old.
 It's important for these kids to take enzymes before they eat most foods.
 The enzymes will help these kids digest their food better.